Spectral radius and second largest eigenvalues of power graphs of finite groups: Introduction

-Let $G$ be an undirected simple graph with $n$ vertices ${v_{1}, v_{2}, \cdots, v_{n}}$.
-If $d_{1}, d_{2}, \cdots, d_{n}$ are the vertex degrees of the graph $G$, then the average degree of the graph $G$ is defined as $d_{avg}=\frac{1}{n}\displaystyle{\sum_{i=1}^{n} d_{i}}$.
-The adjacency matrix $A(G)=(a_{ij})$ of the graph $G$ is an $n \times n$ matrix, defined as $a_{ij}=1$ if $v_{i}$ is adjacent to $v_{j}$ and $a_{ij}=0$ otherwise.
-This matrix $A(G)$ is a real symmetric non-negative matrix.
-We can arrange the eigenvalues of $A(G)$ in non-increasing order as $\lambda_{1}(G)>\lambda_{2}(G)\ge \cdots \ge \lambda_{n}(G)$, where $\lambda_{1}(G)$ is called the spectral radius of $A(G)$.
-The spectra of graphs have wide applications in the fields of science and engineering.
+The largest eigenvalue $\lambda_1(G)$ is called the \emph{spectral radius} of $G$, while $\lambda_2(G)$ is referred to as the \emph{second largest eigenvalue}.

+The eigenvalues of graphs have wide applications in the fields of science and engineering.
 The spectral radius is crucial for modeling virus propagation in computer networks.
 Moreover, the eigenvalues of the adjacency matrix serve as valuable tools for protecting personal data privacy in certain databases.
 The spectral radius is linked to how quickly information or viruses propagate through a network.
 It is also used to identify influential nodes within a network.
 Computing the spectrum of graphs is an interesting research field; see \cite{Baba, srip3, Brow, srip}.